The first steps

 So before a person can GO GREEN they need to know what it means. so i first looked at Wikipedia, So I quickly jumped over to Wikipedia and searched for “going green” Turns out Wikipedia actually does not even have a page or definition for going green.
 They simply redirect you to a page on “Environmentalism” .
 So now going green has become an “ism”… interesting, as “ism”‘s are usually a bad thing but this is what it had to say

-now to me that is a big bunch of words so next i went to Google.
+“Environmentalism is a broad philosophy and social movement centered on a concern for the conservation and improvement of the environment.
+Environmentalism is associated with the color green.”now to me that is a big bunch of words so next i went to Google.
 When in doubt I always go to Google.
 So I searched for “going green definition”.
 I just love that Google knows what I am looking for and if you search for something with the word “definition” in it they give you a list of definitions from all over the web.
 Clicking on the “Web definitions for Going Green”, Google provided six different options, including the “environmentalism” definition from Wikipedia but i found one that i think i could use.

 “A phrase referring to individual action that a person can consciously take to curb harmful effects on the environment through consumer habits, behavior, and lifestyle.”